-In addition to consultations, the practitioner should allow time for preparing for the sessions and supervision.
-Please see the table below for an approximate delivery guideline time for each group.
+In addition to consultations, the practitioner should allow time for preparation and supervision.
+Please see the table below for an approximate timeframe for delivering the programme.

 CONSULTATION TIME 7 hours (1 hour per session for 7 weeks) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 11⁄2 hours TELEPHONE SUPPORT OR HOME VISIT 3 hours (1 hour per home visit for 3 visits) SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 5 hours CASE NOTES AND REPORT WRITING 21⁄2 hours TOTAL TIME 19 hours per family